New approach could overcome fungal resistance to current treatments

-Category: Environment Hits: 3Current medications aren't particularly effective against fungi.
+Category: Environment Hits: 4Current medications aren't particularly effective against fungi.
 The situation is becoming more challenging because these organisms are developing resistance to antimicrobial treatments, just as bacteria are.
 Now, researchers report that they have identified compounds that tackle these infections in a new way -- by interfering with fungal enzymes required for fatty acid synthesis -- potentially opening the door to better therapies.

 Read more https://www.sciencedaily.com/releases/2021/11/211117100048.htm